-As of March 31, 2023, we had cash, cash equivalents and short-term investments of \$371.4 million and outstanding accounts receivable of \$10.0 million.
-Our loss for the quarter ended March 31, 2023 was \$33.7 million and our cash provided by operations was \$174.5 million.
-Included in our cash provided by operations was the \$200.0 million collection of the Milestone Payment.
+As of June 30, 2023, we had cash, cash equivalents and short-term investments of \$341.3 million and outstanding accounts receivable of \$11.2 million.
+Our losses for the three and six months ended June 30, 2023 were \$37.3 million and \$71.0 million, respectively, and our cash provided by operations for the six months ended June 30, 2023 was \$142.2 million.
+Cash provided by operations includes collection of the \$200.0 million Milestone Payment.

-We have \$95.0 million of 2023 Notes that will mature and become due in November 2023.
-Unless the debt is repurchased or converted to equity at or prior to maturity, we plan to fund the repayment of the 2023 Notes through a combination of cash on hand, cash generated from operations, strategic transactions and sales of stock or through issuance of additional debt.
+We have \$95.0 million in outstanding principal of the 2023 Notes that will mature and become due in November 2023.
+Unless the debt is repurchased or converted to equity at or prior to maturity, we plan to fund the repayment of the 2023 Notes with our existing funds or proceeds from any refinancing transaction.
 From time to time, we may repurchase our outstanding notes in the open market or through privately-negotiated transactions.

 Historically, we have incurred net losses from continuing operations and negative operating cash flows.
-We have not yet established an ongoing source of revenue sufficient to cover our operating costs and, therefore, we could need to continue to raise additional capital to accomplish our business plan and to retire our outstanding convertible senior notes due in 2026.
+We have not yet established an ongoing source of revenue sufficient to cover our operating costs and, therefore, we would need to continue to raise additional capital to accomplish our business plan and retire our outstanding convertible senior notes due in 2026.
 We plan to continue to fund our operations for the next twelve months with our existing cash and investments and our accounts receivable.
-If FDA approval is granted for narsoplimab for treatment of HSCT-TMA within the next twelve months, sales of narsoplimab may also provide funds for our operations.
-We have a sales agreement to sell shares of our common stock, from time to time, in an "at the market" equity offering facility through which we may offer and sell shares of our common stock equaling an aggregate amount up to \$150.0 million.
-Should it be determined to be strategically advantageous, we could pursue debt financings as well as public and private offerings of our equity securities, similar to those we have previously completed, or other strategic transactions, which may include licensing a portion of our existing technology.
+If FDA approves narsoplimab for treatment of any indication within the next twelve months, then sales of narsoplimab may also provide funds for our operations.
+We have a sales agreement in place for an "at the market" equity offering facility through which we may offer and sell shares of our common stock equaling an aggregate amount up to \$150.0 million.
+Should it be determined to be strategically advantageous, we could also pursue debt financings as well as public and private offerings of our equity securities, similar to those we have previously completed, or other strategic transactions, which may include licensing a portion of our existing technologies.
 Should it be necessary to manage our operating expenses, we could also reduce our projected cash requirements by delaying clinical trials, reducing selected research and development efforts, or implementing other restructuring activities.